-Through Kōrero Mātauranga, - we’ve heard from tens of thousands of New Zealanders such as; ākonga, kaiako, educational experts, and members of the public about their vision for the future of The New Zealand Curriculum.
+Through Kōrero Mātauranga, we’ve heard from tens of thousands of New Zealanders, including ākonga, kaiako, education experts, and members of the public about their vision for the future of The New Zealand Curriculum.

 • gives effect to Te Tiriti o Waitangi

 • clear about the learning that matters for our ākonga

 We are keeping many of the elements from the current 2007 New Zealand Curriculum, but the refreshed curriculum will make the learning journey coherent, rich, and responsive to the needs of our ākonga.

 The video begins with an oil canvas painted Tui Bird.
 We open on the eye of the painted and animated Tui.
 Background music is that of birdsong in nature, which slowly fades into the sounds of traditional Māori pūrerhua and putaara instruments.
 The picture zooms out to show the more of the Tui, and finally seeing the full Tui sitting on a flax tree.
 The Tui takes flight.
 The Tui is joined by a large flock of bird silhouettes.
 The flock of birds then come together and becomes the korowai (cloak) that is draped over an animated girl facing away from us.
 The picture transitions from an animated to a real girl wearing a korowai standing in lush green bush.
 The young girl has shoulder length dark brown hair, dark brown eyes and wearing a pink jumper.
 Around her shoulders you notice the korowai.
 The young girl turns around to speak.
 We see the green, yellow and red whenu and detail of the Korowai as she speaks.
 Soft instrumental music plays in the background.
 She speaks to camera.)